abadi199/elm-creditcard/README.md

 ## Features
  * Interactive update of the card type and information.
  * Supports multiple card type: Visa, Mastercard, American Express, Discover, Diners Club, JCB, Laser, Maestro, and Visa Electron
- * No external css or JavaScript dependency
+ * No external css or JavaScript dependency.
+The credit cards and logos are all svg dynamically generated using elm-svg.
- * Easy to add to any Elm application using The Elm Architecture
+ * Implements The Elm Architecture.

 ## Live Demo
 See [here](http://abadi199.github.io/elm-creditcard#live-demo) for live demo